Darthkpo/butia-follower/README.md

 # butia-follower

-Simple follow script for USB4Butia
+This is a simple line follower for the USB4Butia platform, writen in python it aims for simplicity